-Nature of promotional activities: The scale, nature and content of promotional activity are also unknown at this stage.
+The purpose of this project is to evaluate the impact of activities promoting the revised drinking guidelines.
+The scale, nature and content of promotional activity are unknown at this stage.
 It is likely that they will be promoted by governmental and non-governmental organisations including the NHS, Public Health England, public health charities, Drinkaware, the alcohol industry and the news media.
-The project will define promotional activity broadly as: any activity that increases public awareness of the DG even if this is not its main aim.
+The proposed project will define promotional activity broadly as: any activity that increases public awareness of the DG even if this is not its main aim.
 Therefore, relevant activities are likely to include mass media campaigns, interactive social media applications, point of sale advertising, dissemination to the public during medical and pharmacy consultations, changes to product labels and news coverage.
 The latter may be particularly relevant if a consultation on draft guidelines is published as this will likely attract substantial reporting and comment within our preintervention period.
 As a likely source of large-scale campaigns, the project team has met with PHE and Department of Health and received updates on their planned activities.